If you did not know about the first Plone Conference that was

 female.
 I personally think that it shows that Plone is breaking out of

-geek world of frameworks.
+the stereotype 'geek' world of frameworks.
 Its a Product.
 People use it;

 people get it.
 They make it work for themselves.
 That night we had a

 huge party at the Maple Leaf Bar on Oak St. Two free kegs of Abita Amber beer.

 More than hundred people.
 ALOT of fun.
 Ulu from New York City played up front.

 Friday.
 The theme was 'Deployment' and case studies from the frontline of

 Plone usage.
 George Donnelly (Zettai.net) spoke about localization.
 And the

 upcoming I18NLayer component that will allow you to translate content into

 any number of languages.
 Workflow them independantly.
 And localization issues